The Telephone $k$-Multicast Problem: Abstract

 We consider minimum time multicasting problems in directed and undirected graphs: given a root node and a subset of $t$ terminal nodes, multicasting seeks to find the minimum number of rounds within which all terminals can be informed with a message originating at the root.
 In each round, the telephone model we study allows the information to move via a matching from the informed nodes to the uninformed nodes.

-Since minimum time multicasting in digraphs is poorly understood compared to the undirected variant, we study an intermediate problem in undirected graphs that specifies a target $k < t$, and requires the only $k$ of the terminals be informed in the minimum number of rounds.
-For this problem, we improve implications of prior results and obtain an $\tilde{O}(t^{1/3})$ multiplicative approximation.
-For the directed version, we obtain an {\em additive} $\tilde{O}(k^{1/2})$ approximation algorithm (with a poly-logarithmic multiplicative factor).
+Since minimum time multicasting in digraphs is poorly understood compared to the undirected variant, we study an intermediate problem in undirected graphs that specifies a target $k < t$, and requires that only $k$ of the terminals be informed in the minimum number of rounds.
+For this problem, we improve the implications of the previous results and obtain a multiplicative approximation factor of $\tilde{O}(t^{1/3})$.
+For the directed version, we obtain an {\em additive} $\tilde{O}(k^{1/2})$ approximation algorithm (with a polylogarithmic multiplicative factor).
 Our algorithms are based on reductions to the related problems of finding $k$-trees of minimum poise (sum of maximum degree and diameter) and applying a combination of greedy network decomposition techniques and set covering under partition matroid constraints.